Mathematical analysis: Modernization

-In the 18th century, Euler introduced the notion of mathematical function.
+In the 18th century, Euler introduced the notion of a mathematical function.
 Real analysis began to emerge as an independent subject when Bernard Bolzano introduced the modern definition of continuity in 1816, but Bolzano's work did not become widely known until the 1870s.
 In 1821, Cauchy began to put calculus on a firm logical foundation by rejecting the principle of the generality of algebra widely used in earlier work, particularly by Euler.
 Instead, Cauchy formulated calculus in terms of geometric ideas and infinitesimals.
 Thus, his definition of continuity required an infinitesimal change in x to correspond to an infinitesimal change in y.
 He also introduced the concept of the Cauchy sequence, and started the formal theory of complex analysis.
 Poisson, Liouville, Fourier and others studied partial differential equations and harmonic analysis.
 The contributions of these mathematicians and others, such as Weierstrass, developed the (ε, δ)-definition of limit approach, thus founding the modern field of mathematical analysis.
 Around the same time, Riemann introduced his theory of integration, and made significant advances in complex analysis.

 Towards the end of the 19th century, mathematicians started worrying that they were assuming the existence of a continuum of real numbers without proof.
 Dedekind then constructed the real numbers by Dedekind cuts, in which irrational numbers are formally defined, which serve to fill the "gaps" between rational numbers, thereby creating a complete set: the continuum of real numbers, which had already been developed by Simon Stevin in terms of decimal expansions.
 Around that time, the attempts to refine the theorems of Riemann integration led to the study of the "size" of the set of discontinuities of real functions.

 Also, various pathological objects, (such as nowhere continuous functions, continuous but nowhere differentiable functions, and space-filling curves), commonly known as "monsters", began to be investigated.
 In this context, Jordan developed his theory of measure, Cantor developed what is now called naive set theory, and Baire proved the Baire category theorem.
 In the early 20th century, calculus was formalized using an axiomatic set theory.
 Lebesgue greatly improved measure theory, and introduced his own theory of integration, now known as Lebesgue integration, which proved to be a big improvement over Riemann's.
 Hilbert introduced Hilbert spaces to solve integral equations.
 The idea of normed vector space was in the air, and in the 1920s Banach created functional analysis.